cjgronlund/project-rome/project-rome-docs/commanding/android/how-to-guides/command-remote-devices-and-apps-android.md

 }
 ```

-The **AppServiceConnection** instance it uses its internal **AppServiceDescription** to determine the app service.
-It also uses a **RemoteSystemConnectionRequest** to determine which remote system or app to target.
+The **AppServiceConnection** instance it uses a **RemoteSystemConnectionRequest** to determine which remote system or app to target, and it uses its internal **AppServiceDescription** to determine the app service.
 This is necessary because a single app could provide multiple app services.
 The method below creates a **RemoteSystemConnectionRequest** and then opens the app service connection.

 ```Java
 /**